emilydrakesmith/emily-personal-website-v2/README.md

     * incorporate into *Tech Framework*?
   * *Contribute* with license info, permission to reuse, and my own contact information
   * *Screenshots* page (instructional video too?)
-  * *Back to Top* links after all sections of this document
 * Consider a `/src/notes` directory with `.txt` files to hold larger bodies of text that don't warrant full markdown-syntax pages.
 This will greatly simplify updating content text on the website.
 * Host the site on Netlify or research alternatives.